codering-io/codering-event-7-4-2020/README.md

 - Run `npm i`

 - Run `npm run start` to start the app, or if you have nodemon, `npm run dev`.
 This will start up the express app on Port 3001.

+- Please make sure you have Node.JS Installed, as well as MongoDB running on Port 27017.

 # How to contribute